Skip to Content

 If you travel to Malaga and want to find the place to be, it’s Soho.

-Culture seekers, look no further; Soho is the best area to stay in Malaga to experience food, art galleries, street art (check out ridiculous murals by artists like D*Face), and one-of-a-kind boutique shops.
+Culture seekers, look no further; Soho is the best area to stay in Malaga to experience food, art galleries, street art (check out ridiculous murals by artists like D*Face) as well as one-of-a-kind boutique shops.

 Sounds right up your alley?
 Let’s look at where you need to go in Soho.